-Chapter 8 Ending membership in our plan
+Chapter 10 Ending membership in our plan

-- If you move or take a long trip, call Member Services to find out if the place you're moving or traveling to is in our plan's area. - If you become incarcerated (go to prison) - If you're no longer a United States citizen or lawfully present in the United States - If you intentionally give us incorrect information when you're enrolling in our plan, and that information affects your eligibility for our plan.
-(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+- If you move out of our service area - If you're away from our service area for more than 6 months - If you become incarcerated (go to prison) - If you're no longer a United States citizen or lawfully present in the United States - If you lie or withhold information about other insurance, you have that provides prescription drug coverage - If you intentionally give us incorrect information when you're enrolling in our plan, and that information affects your eligibility for our plan.
+(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that's disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.
+(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you're required to pay the extra Part D amount because of your income and you don't pay it, Medicare will disenroll you from our plan and you'll lose drug coverage.